 Her costume was designed to not just work with this power, but augment it.
 She wore a thick cloak that could wrap around her entire body.
 It was dark purple, but thanks to a few high tech “gems” that seemed to be simple flourishes in her costume (a large one that also functioned as a clip in the front of her cloak, and two more on the backs of her fingerless black gloves) the cloak would become black when her shroud powers were activated.

 The cloak she wore had a purpose beyond working with her shadow blending.
 Her main power was not this blending ability, but rather the ability to throw “mischief bolts”.
 The blasts of shifting purple arcane energy “hexed” their targets.
-What happened when something, or someone, was hit with one of her mischief bolts was never the same.
-But generally something would go wrong for the target, something that benefited Little Mischief.
-Her bolts could make a criminal’s shoe come untied causing them to trip, it could cause a gun to jam, it could even lead to something falling over and slowing down or even knocking down a foe.
+What happened when something, or someone, was hit with one of her mischief bolts was never the same but generally something would go wrong for the target, something that benefited Little Mischief.
+Her bolts could make a criminal’s shoe come untied causing them to trip, it could cause a gun to jam, it could even lead to something falling over and slowing down or even knocking out a foe.
 The arcane energy of her power was unpredictable but that very unpredictability helped make it nearly impossible to counter.

 During her training at The Academy this had taken some getting used to, especially because along with all the other changes her body had gone through when her powers had activated her breasts had grown quite a bit.
 Before her P-Gene activated her small perky breasts had barely filled B cups.
 Her breasts were now so big that each was larger than her head, and although they were firm and well shaped for their size no one would call them “perky” anymore.
-She’d been unhappy with her breasts new size and shape and had struggled with having to expose them for her powers to work, by the time she’d graduated The Academy she had learned to live with it.
+She’d been unhappy with her breasts’ new size and shape and had struggled with having to expose them for her powers to work, but by the time she’d graduated The Academy she had learned to live with it.

 At least she thought she had.
 Now that she had been assigned to active duty in Fortune City and was out on patrol for the first time she was having doubts.

 It was one of these gangs that Little Mischief was stalking on her first night on patrol.
-She knew the general area they hung out in and it assumed whatever functioned as their headquarters was somewhere nearby.
+She knew the general area they hung out in and assumed whatever functioned as their headquarters was somewhere nearby.

 She’d trained for years for this moment but now that it approached she was growing more and more nervous.
 She kept her cloak wrapped tight around her body, manifesting her shadow blending more intensely than she ever had before.
 The same thought kept running through her head, an image of the inevitable future that she dreaded the closer it got.
 When she eventually found the gang and prepared to attack she would appear out of the shadows, her skin suddenly glowing with a dim white light.
 Then she’d have to throw her cloak open, revealing her large breasts so she could shoot off her mischief bolts.
 But doing that would only cause her pale white skin to glow brighter, making her breasts appear as fleshy beacons of light in the dark night.